OthankQ/100-days-of-code/r1-log.md

 ### R2D82

 Started my own project to get out of the tutorial purgatory.
 I got a basic prototype made with crude UI and basic functionality.

+### R2D83

+Added a new viewController and a segue to my project app.
+Got a bit confused trying to send data to the second VC.